 An ultrasound will be done as soon as possible to confirm heart rate, placement, and dating of the pregnancy.
 The doctor or another medical provider will prescribe progesterone, given as a pill to be taken orally or vaginally or possibly by intramuscular injection.
 The treatment will usually continue through the first trimester of pregnancy.

 Without the APR treatment, mifepristone may fail to abort the pregnancy on its own.
-In other words, your pregnancy may continue even without APR if you decide not to take misoprostol, the second abortion drug likely prescribed or provided to you when you took mifepristone.
+In other words, your pregnancy may continue even without APR if you decide not to take misoprostol, the second abortion drug likely prescribed or provided to you.
 APR has been shown to increase the chances of allowing the pregnancy to continue.
 However, the outcome of your particular reversal attempt cannot be guaranteed.

 It is important that you follow all of the instructions of your APR provider carefully.
 If you have any questions, contact your provider.